-- Magnesium is the sixth most abundant metal comprising 2.5% of the earth’s surface.
+- Magnesium (chemical symbol Mg) is the eighth most abundant metal comprising 2.1% of the earth’s surface.

 - On a volume basis, magnesium is the lightest structural metal: one quarter the weight of steel, two thirds the weight of aluminium, and same light weighting potential as carbon fibres.
 Magnesium can be cast, rolled, extruded, machined, and forged as any other metal.

 - Magnesium is used in a variety of industry sectors, such as transport (automotive, aircraft, train), consumer electronics (laptop, mobile phone, tablet), steel industry, Titanium and Zirconium production, pharmaceutical and agricultural chemical production and medical implants.

 - Magnesium, as alloying element, is essential for the aluminium industry.

 - Magnesium may also be a preference in all light-weighting vehicle concepts, hydrogen storage and advanced battery technology.

 Where is Magnesium Produced?

 - The worldwide primary magnesium production in 2016 was around 878 Kt, and 85% of global demand was delivered from China.

 - Since 1990, cheaper and less CAPEX intensive processes have experienced a rapid growth with the introduction of Pidgeon process technology in China.